Healthy Homes Assessment Moera

 Moera Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory for all Moera and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required for all Moera and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that prove compliance with the Healthy Homes Standard that apply or will be applicable throughout the tenancy period of the rental property.
+• Property managers and landlords must keep records that prove the conformance to the Healthy Homes Standards that apply or will be applied during the tenancy of an apartment rental.

-• Property managers and private landlords should ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any new, renewed or varied lease.
+• Private landlords and property managers should ensure their rental properties comply to the Healthy Homes Standards within 90 days of any renewal, new or a change in Tenancy.

 Unreasonable Gaps & Holes